Looking for a cost-effective and fast solution for your storage or industrial needs? Consider our 20m(W) x 50m(L) prefabricated warehouse…

 The structural system of the portal steel frame buildings:

 1. Transverse load-bearing structure:

-1)The composition of the transverse load-bearing structure includes steel roof beams, steel columns, and foundation);
+- The transverse load-bearing structure comprises steel roof beams, columns, and foundations.

 2. Longitudinal Frame Structure :

 The longitudinal frame structure comprises of longitudinal columns, crane beams, wall bracing, rigid tie beams, and foundation.
 Its purpose is to maintain the building’s stability and rigidity along its length and to support and withstand various forces, such as longitudinal wind loads, horizontal crane loads, thermal stresses, and seismic effects acting on the gable and roof.

 1).
 The roof panel is designed to withstand both horizontal and vertical wind loads on the roof.
 It is commonly made using a single-color metal sheet or sandwich panel.